pivotal/sample-credhub-kms-plugin-tile/README.md

 To use tile generator, you need a `tile.yml`, which contains configuration information, as well as the actual BOSH release you want to install.

+You can allow an operator to configure arbitrary properties in your manifest using [custom forms and properties](https://docs.pivotal.io/tiledev/2-4/tile-generator.html#custom-forms), here we allow the operator to configure the socket endpoint for the plugin to listen to CredHub on.

 Here is an example `tile.yml`

 ```yaml